Work Health and Safety Regulation 2011

 (d) A health and safety representative requests a review under subsection (2);

-With the above in mind, and as we are now fast approaching 2018, there may well be a considerable number of workplace situations that require up to date assessments and surveys of previously identified asbestos containing materials in order that the Person Conducting a Business or Undertaking (PCBU) can continue to demonstrate compliance with the above legislation.
+With the above in mind, and as we are now well into 2016, there may well be a considerable number of workplace situations that require up to date assessments and surveys of previously identified asbestos containing materials in order that the Person Conducting a Business or Undertaking (PCBU) can continue to demonstrate compliance with the above legislation.

 As with all other services offered by Safe Surveying Services, we are more than pleased to provide a no obligation quotation for the undertaking of site assessments to ensure that Asbestos Registers and Management Plans can be reviewed and amended where required.